-- 1. Make sure the room is well ventilated, and remove paint or varnish with paint remover. - Apply a solution of 3 tablespoons oxalic acid dissolved in a pint of water to the stains.
+- 1. Remove paint or varnish with paint remover with room well-ventilated. - 2.
+Apply a solution of 3 tablespoons oxalic acid dissolved in a pint of water to the stains.
 (You can buy oxalic acid crystals at drug stores.)
 CAUTION: Oxalic acid is poisonous.
-Label it clearly and keep it out of children's reach. - 3.
+Label it clearly and keep out of children's reach. - 3.
 Rinse with clear water.
 Wipe dry. - 4.
 Dry thoroughly before refinishing.